-Unfortunately, Southwest Rapid Rewards is not one of the 13 airline loyalty programs Bilt counts as partners, so you can’t transfer Bilt Rewards points directly between them.
-(Southwest is a Chase Ultimate Rewards transfer partner, so you can transfer Chase points to Southwest Rapid Rewards at a 1:1 ratio.)
+As of April 2025, Southwest Rapid Rewards is one of the 16 airline loyalty programs Bilt counts as partners, so you can finally transfer Bilt Rewards points directly between the two.
+(Southwest is also a Chase Ultimate Rewards transfer partner, so you can transfer Chase points to Southwest Rapid Rewards at a 1:1 ratio, too.)

-Thankfully, there are still a few ways to get around this and redeem your hard-earned Bilt points for (nearly) free flights on Southwest Airlines.
-For starters, you could book your trip directly through the Bilt Travel Portal, which would allow you to put all or just a portion of your points toward a flight booking.
+Since the recent change, there are now three different ways to redeem your hard-earned Bilt points for (nearly) free flights on Southwest Airlines.
+For starters, you can either convert them straight to Southwest Rapid Rewards points with a 1:1 transfer ratio.
+Or, you could book your flight via the Bilt Travel Portal, which would allow you to put all or just a portion of your points toward a flight booking.

-Alternatively, you can convert Bilt points to Southwest via one of Bilt and Southwest’s mutual hotel partners — Marriott Bonvoy or World of Hyatt.
-That said, the transfer ratios aren’t nearly as lucrative as the usual 1:1 ratio would be with other loyalty programs.
+Alternatively, you can turn Bilt points into Southwest Rapid Rewards points by first transferring them to one of their mutual hotel partners — Marriott Bonvoy or World of Hyatt.
+That said, the transfer ratios aren’t nearly as lucrative as the usual 1:1.

-Whether you’re new to the world of points and miles or are practically a pro, here’s everything you need to know about redeeming Bilt points for flights on Southwest Airlines.
+Whether you’re new to the world of points and miles or are practically a pro, here’s everything you need to know about redeeming Bilt points for Southwest Airlines flights.

 Table of contents